 ‘Death.
 Resurrection.
 Destruction.
 The ultimate comeback.’

-The film was produced by De Laurentiis Entertainment Group (DEG) and stars Marc Price (Killer Tomatoes Eat France), Tony Fields, and Lisa Orgolini, with special cameo appearances by Gene Simmons and Ozzy Osbourne.
+The De Laurentiis Entertainment Group (DEG) production stars Marc Price (Killer Tomatoes Eat France), Tony Fields, and Lisa Orgolini, with special cameo appearances by Gene Simmons and Ozzy Osbourne.

 High school outcast Eddie Weinbauer is writing a letter to his hero, heavy metal musician Sammi Curr.
 He puts the letter in an envelope and starts doing his chores.
 He watches the news at the same time when he hears the worst words to ever reach his mind: Sammi Curr has died in a mysterious hotel fire.
 He is completely devastated.